tenzir/tenzir/web/docs/enrichment/README.md

 Tenzir features several context types:

-- [Lookup table](../contexts/lookup-table.md): a hash table that associates arbitrary information with a given enrichment key.
+- **Lookup table**: a hash table that associates arbitrary information with a given enrichment key.
-- [GeoIP database](../contexts/geoip.md): a special-purpose table for attaching geographic information to IP addresses.
+- **GeoIP database**: a special-purpose table for attaching geographic information to IP addresses.
-- [Bloom filter](../contexts/bloom-filter.md): a compact representation of a sets that allows for membership tests only, with the space efficiency coming at the cost a false positives during lookup.
+- **Bloom filter**: a compact representation of a sets that allows for membership tests only, with the space efficiency coming at the cost a false positives during lookup.

 ![Context types](context-types.svg)